andrewabest/andrewbestdotcom/content/posts/please-sir-can-i-have-some-auth.md

 I've been building a _Thing_.
 This thing works with the Microsoft Azure platform, and allows users to provision and modify certain Azure resources outside of the Azure Portal itself.

 The _Thing_ is entirely an Angular SPA.
 To work with Microsoft Azure resources, it communicates via the [Azure REST API](https://docs.microsoft.com/en-us/rest/api/azure/).
-It doesn't use any special frameworks or SDKs to do so, just plain old HTTP calls to resource endpoints, and some TypeScript type goodness to provide some type safety around inputs and outputs to and from the API.
+It doesn't use any special frameworks or SDKs to do so, just plain old HTTP calls to resource endpoints, and some TypeScript goodness to provide some type safety around inputs and outputs to and from the API.

 I'm working with the Azure Management API published under https://management.azure.com.
 I'm using [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/MSAL-basics), Microsoft's authentication library for JS, and successor of [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-js/wiki/ADAL-basics), to facilitate authentication to the Azure Management API.